mongodb/docs/source/includes/command/atlas-dataLakePipelines-watch.rst

    :depth: 1
    :class: singlecol

-Delete a specific Data Lake private endpoint for your project.
+Watch for the specified data lake pipeline to complete.

-To use this command, you must authenticate with a user account or an API key that has the Project Owner role.
+To use this command, you must authenticate with a user account or an API key with the Project Owner role.

 Syntax
 ------